-We tried this out with my co-teacher’s preschool daughter, and she was enthralled that the pictures from her books at home were now animated like short movies!
+We tried this out with a few of our toddlers, and they loved that the pictures from their books at home were now animated like short movies!
 And to be honest, I was pretty entertained watching Click, Clack, Moo and Giraffes Can’t Dance.

 We know how it is as parents- sometimes you just need something on-the-go to provide a fussy child with five minutes of quiet time as you finish checking out at the grocery store, or to watch together in the waiting room or during a flight.